tamari92/kf2-tournament/rules.md

 For matches that are streamed on the official channels, commentators and streamers will be present to shoutcast the match.

-Though they are part of the tournament staff, commentators and streamers are **NOT** admins.
+Though they are part of the Tournament Staff, commentators and streamers are **NOT** admins.
 Should an issue arise that requires the attention of an admin, one of the tournament directors should be contacted immediately.

 Despite this, commentators and streamers still exercise some control over the match as **referees**.
 Should something occur that either partially or completely violates one of the rules, they are permitted to ask the offending players to stop or take other appropriate actions within reason.

-If all else fails, a tournament director should be informed as soon as possible so that appropriate further action can be taken.
+If all else fails, a Tournament Director should be informed as soon as possible so that appropriate further action can be taken.

 **The tournament organization does not own the content created from the matches by the commentators and streamers.** Commentators and streamers are free to upload their recordings to their own media channels, however the Tournament Staff is also permitted to download and upload the recordings to the official tournament channel(s).